ausevo/ausevo.github.io/conference_2022.md

 **Cost**: $85 per person (paid when you register)

-**Inclusions**: Canapés, Bar (**does this mean a tab?**), music and dancing
+**Inclusions**: Canapés, drinks, music and dancing

 #### Presentations

 When you register, please indicate whether you would like to present.
-These will be your options: **how long is each option?**
+These will be your options:

 - No, I am happy just listening to some really amazing talks

-- Long talk, my research is so cool, you won’t be able to shut me up
+- Long talk (10 mins + 2 mins questions), my research is so cool, you won’t be able to shut me up

-- Flash talk, I’ve got some super neat stuff to tell you but it won’t take me that long
+- Flash talk (3 mins), I’ve got some super neat stuff to tell you but it won’t take me that long

-- Tag-team talk\*, not only am I awesome, my whole team is awesome and we all really want to tell you about what we’re doing
+- Tag-team talk\* (~40 mins), not only am I awesome, my whole team is awesome and we all really want to tell you about what we’re doing

 \*Tag-team talks are talks given by several members of the same research group (4/5), talking about related research topics that can be told as a whole story.

 #### Accomodation

-See this [page](...) for details.
+See this [page](accommodation.md) for details.

 #### Equity and Inclusion